-Sample Participants of the first wave willing to take part in the panel interview target person n=13,113
+Sample Participants of the first wave willing to take part in the panel

 Data collection DZHW - German Centre for Higher Education Research and Science Studies, Hannover

 Sample Panel sample.
 Follow-up survey with interviewees willing to participate in the panel.